 Last year at this time, I began to present some online elements of my new book: Generation C – Influencer Marketing at the Digital Age, which has just been published (in French*) at Editions Kawa in France.
-Starting with the centrepiece: The Pyramid of Influence in Social Media, corresponding to the five levels of Maslow’s needs.
+Starting with the centerpiece: The Pyramid of Building Relationships with Influencers in Social Media, corresponding to the five levels of Maslow’s needs.
 One can follow the evolution of digital learning users, and compare it to that of influencers. (see also: The pyramid of influence in social media)

 The digital learning curve influencers